- What is the HOP's paratransit system?

 While documentation of a particular disability or use of a mobility aid is still important, this information alone cannot be used to make an eligibility determination.
 Functional ability of the applicant to use fixed route transit service must be included in the assessment process.
 Our responsibility is to identity the relationship between a person's disability and their travel capabilities given such factors as: the accessibility of the fixed route system; the distance to and from stops/stations; environmental factors such as snow, ice, heat, cold; and natural and man-made architectural barriers such as steep terrain, lack of curb-cuts, and busy roads and/or intersections.

 The HOP has a Paratransit Eligibility Certification Form that must be filled out by each individual requesting service.
 Individuals may request a form by calling the HOP office at 254-933-3700 ext.
-5010.
-One will be mailed to you.
+5010 or by completing the online form in the link below.
+One can be mailed to you.
 The HOP has twenty-one (21) days after receipt of a completed form in which to make an eligibility determination, and rides may not be reserved until the individual is notified of eligibility.
 ADA paratransit eligibility may include conditions and limitations of eligibility.
 When an individual is certified eligible, they are issued a pass that shows the driver they are eligible to ride, and they will be informed about the necessary procedures to follow to receive transportation.

 How much?
 The paratransit service charges $2.00 per trip (one way) per individual riding.
 A trip is considered as being one way from origination to destination (not round trip).
 Paratransit service will also provide for a personal care attendant (PCA) traveling with an eligible rider if the eligible rider is approved to have a PCA.
 In addition to a personal care attendant, the service allows one companion accompanying the eligible rider.
 Other persons accompanying the rider will be accommodated on a "space Available" basis.
 Persons are considered to be accompanying the eligible rider if they are picked up and dropped off at the same locations as the eligible rider.
 Companions will be charged the same fare as the eligible rider and PCAs ride free.
 When an eligible rider is reserving a trip, he/she is required to reserve the space for the companion and/or PCA otherwise space will not be available and the trip may be denied.